PacktPublishing/Developing-IoT-Projects-with-ESP32-2nd-edition/docs/toolchain_setup.md

 # Installing ESP-IDF

 There are several ways of installing ESP-IDF as explained in the book.
-You can use the ESP-IDF Extension for Visual Studio Code in the examples.
+You can use the ESP-IDF Extension for Visual Studio Code to develop the examples.
 See the installation tutorial here: https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md

 The IDF version is **5.2.2**